I like to think that if I was about to do something stupid on one of my projects, one of my colleagues would speak up and tell me.

 Create a team of diverse thinkers

-Diversity in project teams goes beyond adequate representation of men, women, race, religion and ability.
+Diversity in project teams goes beyond the adequate representation of men, women, race, religion, and ability.
 These are the characteristics that you might notice (or notice the lack of) as you look around your office.
 But there’s another important component—diversity of thinking.

 Look for ways to create a project team of people who each bring something unique to the vision of the work you’re doing.
 Consider viewpoints based on personality and experience that together contributes to a deep and varied pool of skills to drive that creative challenge, and strong teamwork.

 When you’re staffing a project, you want to pick the right people, instead of simply going with those who are available.
 Yes, it takes a bit more planning and time.
 But it’s worth it in the long run.

 Here are five diversity benefits for team managers:

 Different people think differently.
 That’s not rocket science.
 Get a group of similar-minded people together and you’ll get the same old risks.
 A diverse project team, on the other hand, will identify risks that you didn’t see coming.
 This is what you want—because then you can plan for arising issues and do something about them.